Gordon Jackson Rees (1918 – 2001) was a British anaesthetist

 - 1943 – works in the Royal Air Force medical branch as a station medical officer

-- 1945 – returns to UK and is offered a postgraduate course in anaesthetics at Radcliffe Infirmary, Oxford under Professor Robert Macintosh and William Mushin
+- 1945 – returns to UK and is offered a postgraduate course in anaesthetics at Radcliffe Infirmary, Oxford under Sir Robert Reynolds Macintosh (1897 – 1989) and William Mushin

 - 1946 – passes diploma in anaesthetics